Steak tartare: Popularization of raw meat in Europe and the United States

 In the late 19th century, the Hamburg steak became popular on the menus of many restaurants in the port of New York.
 This kind of fillet was beef minced by hand, lightly salted, and often smoked, and usually served raw in a dish along with onions and bread crumbs.
 Hamburg steak gained popularity because of its ease of preparation and decreasing cost.
 This is evident from its detailed description in some of the most popular cookbooks of the day.
-Documents show that this preparation style was used by 1887 in some U.S. restaurants and was also used for feeding patients in hospitals; the Hamburg steak was served raw or lightly cooked and was accompanied by a raw egg.
+This preparation style was used by 1887 in some U.S. restaurants and was also used for feeding patients in hospitals; the Hamburg steak was served raw or lightly cooked and was accompanied by a raw egg.

 It is not known when the first restaurant recipe for steak tartare appeared.
-While not providing a clear name, it is possible that the dish was popularized in Paris by restaurateurs who misunderstood Jules Verne's description of "Koulbat" ("...a patty of crushed meat and eggs...") in his 1875 novel Michael Strogoff.
+While not providing a clear name, it is possible that the dish was popularized in Paris by restaurateurs who misunderstood Jules Verne's description of "koulbat" ("...a patty of crushed meat and eggs...") in his 1875 novel Michael Strogoff.

 Origins of the name

 In the early 20th century, what is now generally known as "steak tartare" was called steak à l'Americaine in Europe.
 One variation on that dish included serving it with tartar sauce; the 1922 edition of Escoffier's Le Guide Culinaire defines "Steak à la tartare" as "steak à l'Americaine" made without egg yolk, served with tartar sauce on the side.
-"Steak à la tartare" (literally meaning "served with tartar sauce") was later shortened to "steak tartare" Over time, the distinction between steak à l'Americaine and its tartar-sauce variant disappeared.
+"Steak à la tartare" (literally meaning "served with tartar sauce") was later shortened to "steak tartare".
+Over time, the distinction between steak à l'Americaine and its tartar-sauce variant disappeared.
 The 1938 edition of Larousse Gastronomique describes steak tartare as raw ground beef served with a raw egg yolk, without any mention of tartar sauce.

 "À la tartare" or simply "tartare" can still mean "served with tartar sauce" for some dishes, mostly fried fish.
 At the same time, the name "tartare" is also sometimes applied to other dishes of raw meats or fish, such as tuna tartare, introduced in 1975 by the restaurant Le Duc in Paris.